Get help downloading files.

 How do I find out if the program I’m interested in is “grant-eligible”?

-Check Approved pathways or programs of study (by college) to find out which programs are available in your area.
+Check Opportunity Grant Approved Programs (by college to find out which programs are available in your area.

 I think I’m eligible.
 What do I do next?